MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/troubleshooting/troubleshooting.md

 ## Gathering events from a single DSC operation

 DSC event logs contain events generated by various DSC operations.
-However, you'll usually be concerned with the detail about just one particular operation.
-All DSC logs can be grouped by the job ID property that is unique for every DSC operation.
-The job ID is displayed as the first property value in all DSC events.
+However, usually you're concerned with the details for a specific operation.
+All DSC logs can be grouped by the job ID property that's unique for every DSC operation.
+The job ID shows as the first property value in all DSC events.
 The following steps explain how to accumulate all events in a grouped array structure.

 ```powershell
 <##########################################################################